-If you are wondering how much Vert Shock could increase YOUR vertical jump and if you will be able to dunk after 8 weeks of training than I have created the perfect guide for you!
+If you are wondering how much Vert Shock could increase YOUR vertical jump and whether or not you will be able to dunk after 8 weeks of training, I have created the perfect guide for you!

 In the past weeks, I have read everything I could find about vertical jump training and have gained a lot of knowledge through my own training.
-This allowed me to write a guide where I explain what you can personally expect from Vert Shock taking into account your height, standing reach and your current athleticism.
+This allowed me to write a guide in which I explain what you can personally expect from Vert Shock (taking into account your height, standing reach and your current athleticism).

 There is even an interactive calculator included!
 You just put in your standing reach and your current vertical jump and the Vert Shock calculator tells you if you will be able to dunk after 8 weeks of Vert Shock!